Skip to main content

 What it actually is

 Pachyrhizus erosus is a tropical vine in the legume family (Fabaceae), native to Mexico and Central America.
 It climbs aggressively - vines reach 10-20 feet - and produces attractive white to violet flowers.
-Here’s the important part: the flowers and seeds contain rotenone, a toxic compound.
-The leaves and immature pods are also toxic.
-Only the tuber is edible.
-Cut the flowers off as soon as they appear - this redirects energy from seed production into tuber development and removes the toxic tissue from your garden.
+Here’s the important part: the flowers, seeds, leaves, and all above-ground parts of jicama contain rotenone - a naturally occurring insecticide and fish toxin.
+Rotenone is toxic to humans in quantity, though it degrades rapidly in sunlight and soil.
+The seeds are the most concentrated source.
+Only the tuber (the underground root) is edible.
+This is not an obscure or theoretical risk - it should be clearly communicated to anyone, particularly children, who may encounter the plant.
+Cut the flowers off as soon as they appear: this redirects energy from seed production into tuber development and eliminates the highest-concentration toxic tissue from your garden at the same time.

 The tuber at harvest can be anywhere from a softball to a football in size.
 At specialty stores, medium-sized jicama (1-2 lb each) are most common; very large ones (4+ lb) develop a woody core and are less desirable.